Brian Clark (writer)

-Brian Robert Clark (3 June 1932 – 16 November 2021) was a British playwright and screenwriter, best known for his play Whose Life Is It Anyway?, which he later adapted into a screenplay.
+Brian Robert Clark (3 June 1932 – 16 November 2021) was a British playwright and screenwriter, best known for his play Whose Life Is It Anyway?, which he later adapted for cinema.

-Biography
+Early life

 Clark was born on 3 June 1932 in Bristol, United Kingdom, the son of a blacksmith.

+He attended Bristol Grammar School, leaving at 16.
 Clark was educated at the University of Nottingham.
 He married Maggie Clark, his first wife, and raised two sons.

+Career

 Clark taught in schools, colleges and universities and was a member of the Drama Department at the University of Hull from 1968 to 1972.

-In 1970, he sold a television play, Rubber?
+In 1970, he sold a television play, Rubber?.
 Some years after its television production, he adapted the script for the stage.
 The reworked version won a Society of West End Theaters Award in 1978.
 Later that year, he brought the play to the United States, first at the Folger in Washington, D.C., followed by its Broadway debut the following year.
-In 1975 he wrote Whose Life is it Anyway a play exploring the theme of assisted suicide.
-Clark subsequently adapted the piece into a film released in 1981.
-He wrote other television plays including Easy Go, Operation Magic Carpet, The Saturday Party, and The Country Party.
-Clark wrote the first episode of All Creatures Great and Small (1978).
-The television series Telford's Change (1979), concerns an international banker downsizing to being a branch manager, the central role being performed by Peter Barkworth.
+In 1972, his script Whose Life is it Anyway?, exploring the theme of assisted suicide, was produced on TV for ITV Saturday Night Theatre.
+Clark subsequently adapted the play for the stage – in which form it ran in London and on Broadway – then into a film, which was released in 1981.
+He wrote other television plays, including Easy Go, Operation Magic Carpet, The Saturday Party, and The Country Party.
+He wrote the first episode of All Creatures Great and Small (1978).
+His television series Telford's Change (1979) concerns an international banker downshifting to the job of bank branch manager, the central role being performed by Peter Barkworth.

 Clark also wrote Group Theatre, published in 1971 by Theatre Arts Books, in which he summarized the group theatre movement and outlined three approaches to group theatre.
 He was also the founder of Amber Press Publishers.
-Clark latterly lived in Brighton with his second wife, a writer and therapist.
+He latterly lived in Brighton with his second wife, a writer and therapist.
 He died from an aortic aneurysm on 16 November 2021, at the age of 89.